pujols/OSU_CSE_3521_5521_2020AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 (Note that adapting your implementation of DFS or BFS maybe useful for UCS.)

 ### Useful Python code

 Task 3 above asks you to implement UCS for Pacman.
 So, you want to have an openset that's ordered by a heuristic value.
-Python has `heaps` for this purpose.
+You may use `heaps` for this purpose.
 Whenever you `pop` a value from a heap, the lowest value comes out.
 Use a tuple to keep the value and other data together.

 ```
 from util import heappush, heappop